 There are two ways to invest in an S&P500 index fund.
 You can use a broker and purchase the fund directly on the open market, or you can open an account directly with Vanguard or Schwab and invest directly with the investment firm.

-The three largest S&P 500 index funds are provided by Vanguard, State Street, and Black Rock.
-To invest in an S&P 500 index fund, simply type the ticker VOO, SPY, or IVV into your stock brokerage account and click buy.
+Vanguard, State Street, and Black Rock provide the three largest S&P 500 index funds.
+To invest in an S&P 500 index fund, type the ticker VOO, SPY, or IVV into your stock brokerage account and click buy.

 |Ticker||Largest S&P 500 Index Funds||Net Assets ($M USD)||Expense Ratio|